MikaelKorpinen/unity-3d-tools-and-utilities/README.md

 ## improvements in the upcoming version 2.0
 - Multiple systems and jobs are vectorized.
 - target culling based on colliders.
-- More filtering and support for many instructions and effects.
+- As many filtering layers(targeting instruction) as needed and support for many instructions and effects.
+- Many more example projects demonstrating various use cases